hasura/graphql-engine/docs/graphql/manual/mutations/delete.rst

 .. note::

-  If a table is not in the ``public`` Postgres schema, the delete mutation field will be of the format ``delete_<schema_name>_<table_name>``.
+  - If a table is not in the ``public`` Postgres schema, the delete mutation field will be of the format ``delete_<schema_name>_<table_name>``.

+  - The auto-generated schema type ``article_mutation_response`` is for the case when the table has at least one primary key or one unique constraint with not null columns.
+Please see the :ref:`API reference <delete_syntax>` for the generated type when this is not the case (*relationship/nested data is not available in returning*).

 Delete based on an object's fields
 ----------------------------------